My biggest gripe in GNOME Shell is finally fixed.

 So far, so-so.

-The truncation isn’t resolution based, either.
-It happens on different screen sizes, from low-res VirtualBox through to HiDPI displays on 4K monitors.
+But the app name truncation isn’t resolution based.
+It happens on different screen sizes, from low-res VirtualBox 800×600 through to HiDPI displays stretched across 4K monitors.

 When you can’t read the full name of an app you just hover over it and, voila: full name appears.